Email for business

 Social engineering makes it harder to spot malicious emails.

 Malicious emails sometimes use a technique called ‘social engineering’ for their success.
-Social engineering is a way to manipulate people into taking an action by creating very realistic bait.
+Social engineering is a way of manipulating people using misinformation.
 They use tricks to lower your natural defences against deception, for example by pretending to be from someone you trust, or by making a highly attractive offer.

 Criminals are getting better at social engineering and putting more time, effort and money towards researching targets to learn names, titles, responsibilities, and any personal information they can find.
 Afterwards, the social engineer usually calls or sends an email with a believable, but made-up, story designed to convince the person to give them certain information.
 These targeted messages are known as spear phishing